wartman/zjs/readme.md

     });

     // Callback with two arguments.
 These will be mapped to the current
-    // module's 'imports' and 'exports' methods, respectively.
-You should
-    // stick to the conventional names for these arguments. z('foo.baz', function (imports, exports) {
+    // module's 'imports' and 'exports' methods, respectively. z('foo.baz', function (imports, exports) {
         imports('foo.bar');
         exports('bar', 'bar');
     });

-    // As a final option, you can skip naming the module in the 'z' constructor
+    // You can skip naming the module in the 'z' constructor
-    // and define it in the callback using 'provides'.
+    // and define it in the callback using 'defines'.
 Just be sure to
-    // call 'provides' somewhere, or your module won't be accessable! z(function (module) {
+    // call 'defines' somewhere, or your module won't be accessable! z(function (module) {
-        module.provides('foo.bin');
+        module.defines('foo.bin');

         module.imports('foo.bar');

         module.exports({
+            bar: 'bar',
+            foo: 'foo'
+        });
+    });

+    // You can also provide three arguments and define your module
+    // as follows:
+    z(function (defines, imports, exports) {
+        defines('foo.bin');

+        imports('foo.bar');

+        exports({
             bar: 'bar',
             foo: 'foo'
         });